Boatsure/Rodlike-Crop-Sorting/README.md

 The OBBLabel software can be downloaded at: https://www.aliyundrive.com/s/AZ4AYJaBoKg

-And the datasets of zizania shoot, carrot and cucumber can be accesses at: https://www.aliyundrive.com/s/zTSKBPNxLD7
+And the datasets of zizania shoot, carrot and cucumber can be accessed at: https://www.aliyundrive.com/s/zTSKBPNxLD7